Month 11, Day 27, Friday 5:30 p.m.

 Slowly, making sure Sebastien was watching, he touched his middle fingers to his thumbs, creating a Circle from his hands.
+His Conduit was set into a simple metal ring, and with it turned to face his palm, he didn’t have to awkwardly secure his grip on it.
 He pressed the Circle up against his diaphragm and let out a deep humming, “Ohhhmm,” drawing the sound out till the vibrations seemed to ripple against each other, enriching the note.

 Sebastien blinked, absorbing it even as she wondered what in the hells was going on.
 Teaching a family spell to an outsider was usually a pretty big deal.

 The tension she hadn’t even realized was tugging at the muscles around Newton’s eyes and shoulders released, and after repeating the humming for a couple deep breaths, he dropped his hands and explained the spell to her, then added, “Being a commoner is nothing to be ashamed of, Sebastien.”